liberland/Constitution/Liberland-constitution.md

 * **§VI.9.** The Supreme Court shall have compulsory appellate and inherent jurisdiction as prescribed in this Constitution and powers to issue warrants, injunctions and other orders as prescribed by law.
   * **§VI.9(1)** The Supreme Court shall hear appeals from the Civil Court and the Criminal Court on the point of law, material procedural irregularity or severity of sentence.
   * **§VI.9(2)** The Supreme Court shall have inherent jurisdiction to issue declarations as to the law and Constitution of the Free Republic of Liberland upon request by the Chief Attorney of the Republic.
-  * **§VI.9(3)** The Supreme Court shall have inherent jurisdiction to review the prima facie constitutionality of all Bills passed in accordance with Article II which shall take place within ninety days and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, unanimously, declares the Bill to be constitutional.
+  * **§VI.9(3)** The Supreme Court shall have inherent jurisdiction to review the prima facie constitutionality of all Bills passed in accordance with Article IV which shall take place within ninety days and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, unanimously, declares the Bill to be constitutional.
   * **§VI.9(4)** Should a Bill be declared unconstitutional by reason only of parts of the Bill which may reasonably be excised from the whole, the Supreme Court shall send the remainder of such Bill to the Assembly which may pass a resolution authorising the remainder of the Bill proceed for consideration of Citizens as provided in Article IV.
-  * **§VI.9(5)** The Supreme Court shall retain the power to strike down any provision of any Act passed in accordance with Article II as unconstitutional at any criminal or civil proceedings notwithstanding the declaration of the prima facie constitutionality; such provision shall be disapplied on the appeal in question and shall be deemed no longer in force at the time the verdict is given.
+  * **§VI.9(5)** The Supreme Court shall retain the power to strike down any provision of any Act as unconstitutional at any criminal or civil proceedings notwithstanding the declaration of the prima facie constitutionality; such provision shall be disapplied on the appeal in question and shall be deemed no longer in force at the time the verdict is given.
   * **§VI.9(6)** The Supreme Court shall have inherent jurisdiction to review the constitutionality of all international treaties the Cabinet intends to sign and no international treaty shall be signed unless the Supreme Court, unanimously, declares the treaty to be constitutional.
   * **§VI.9(7)** The Supreme Court shall have inherent jurisdiction to review the validity of any election or referendum upon the request of one-quarter of the overall number of Assembly Representatives or 3% of the overall number of Citizens registered to vote at the time of the last General Election.
   * **§VI.9(8)** The Supreme Court shall have inherent jurisdiction to rule on the Chancellor's ability to perform his or her duties upon request by a simple majority of all Members of the Cabinet or the Vice-Chancellor.
-  * **§VI.9(9)** In all ex parte proceedings before the Supreme Court, the Court shall hear submissions which are of relevance for the outcome of the determination from the Cabinet and any association composed of no fewer than thirty Citizens, where volunteered, in the form of amicus curiae briefs.
+  * **§VI.9(9)** In all ex parte proceedings resulting from the inherent jurisdiction of the Supreme Court, the Court shall hear submissions which are of relevance for the outcome of the determination from the Cabinet and any association composed of no fewer than thirty Citizens, where volunteered, in the form of amicus curiae briefs.
 * **§VI.10.** The Civil Court shall have jurisdiction to adjudicate all disputes concerning contracts which were made under, and civil wrongs which took place within, the jurisdiction of the Free Republic of Liberland.
   * **§VI.10(1)** The jurisdiction of the Civil Court shall not be ousted by any contract unless fair arbitration proceedings are envisaged in case of dispute.
   * **§VI.10(2)** The fairness of arbitration proceedings shall be judged in reference to proceedings taking place before the Civil Court and, if questioned, may be subject to a challenge in this Court.